distanceworkshops/distanceworkshops.github.io/intro-jan-2023.md

 You should have familiarity, not necessarily proficiency, with the R programming language; code will be provided for carrying out the 9 workshop exercises.

 ## Registration
 The registration fee is 225 GBP.
 All participants are asked to abide by our [workshop code of conduct](code-of-conduct).
-Registration period will begin 19 October 2022 and will close **30 November 2022**.
+Registration is now open; follow [this link to the St Andrews Online Store](https://onlineshop.st-andrews.ac.uk/conferences-and-events/events/creem/online-live-workshop-introductory-distance-sampling-920th-january-2023) to register and make payment.
+Note registration closes **30 November 2022**.

 ### Payment
 Payment should be made using the online store at the University of St Andrews.
 When registration opens, a link will appear in this location to take you to the online store to register and make payment.